LemmyNet/lemmy-docs/src/administration/from_scratch.md

 Tune your PostgreSQL settings to match your hardware via https://pgtune.leopard.in.ua/#/

 Compile and install Lemmy, given the from-scratch intention, this will be done via GitHub checkout.
-This can be done by a norm unprivledged user (using the same Linux account you used for rustup).
+This can be done by a normal unprivledged user (using the same Linux account you used for rustup).

 ```bash
 # protobuf-compiler may be required for Ubuntu 22.04.2 installs, please report testing in lemmy-docs issues